-To attend mandatory laboratory classes it is required that the following courses must be taken earlier than the first compulsory laboratory in FYS1120:
+To attend mandatory laboratory classes, the following courses must be passed before the first compulsory laboratory in FYS1120:

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-- Written digital midterm exam (3 hours) that counts 25% of the final grade.
+- Written midterm exam, 3 hours, which counts 25% towards the final grade

 Examination support material